PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.13.2-beta (2021-10-18)
+* Bugfix: Fix Rubber Band Balls looking slightly weird in medium and low quality modes.
+* Under-the-hood refactor of some of the stats display code.

 ### v1.13.1-beta (2021-10-03)
 * New upgrade: OD ↑↑↓↓←→←→BA
 * Bumpers machine now shows remaining Hyper System time to tenths of a second.